vaughnfajardo/Grab-PSE-Web-Scraper/README.md

 # GrabPSE

-GrabPSE runs a Python Script that scrapes data off Investagrams.com and saves essential price-based data of Philippine Stock Exchange (PSE) listed companies locally in a comma separated value (CSV) file for personal consumption.
+GrabPSE runs a Python Script that scrapes data off Investagrams.com and saves essential price-based data of Philippine Stock Exchange (PSE) listed companies locally in a comma separated value (CSV) file for personal consumption only.

 # Getting Started
 Prerequisites